SHELBY

 Analyzing changes in Great Lakes water consumption

-For an exercise in my Data Studio course at Columbia, I concatted nine separate .csv files of nine years' worth of Great Lakes water usage data to analyze changes over time.
-My analysis found that consumption, increased significantly since 2019 due to a change in power generation methods.
+I created this quick-turn data story for Columbia's Data Studio course.
+I concatted nine years' worth of Great Lakes water usage data to analyze changes over time.
+My analysis found that water consumption increased significantly since 2019 due to a change in power generation methods.

 View the chart →